irrfannazir/leetcode-workshop/README.md

-Loved the way cracking some leetcode problems. i would like to share the problem i did with you guys.
+Loved the way cracking some leetcode problems. inspired from @hisham1665 i would like to share the problem i did with you guys.